PapiLer/Reforestation/README.md

-## Why did the tomato blush?
-Because it saw the salad dressing.
+## Why was it called the dark ages?
+Because of all the knights.